Jerzy Janowicz

-Jerzy Filip Janowicz Jr. (/pl/; born 13 November 1990) is a Polish inactive professional tennis player and padel player.
+Jerzy Filip Janowicz Jr. (/pl/; born 13 November 1990) is a Polish former professional tennis player and current padel player.
 Janowicz is best known for becoming the first Polish man to reach a major semifinal, at the 2013 Wimbledon Championships.
 Despite never winning an ATP Tour title, Janowicz obtained a career-high singles ranking of world No. 14 in August 2013.
 He also achieved a doubles best ranking of No. 47 in the same month of that year.

 Having finished as runner-up at two junior major tournaments, Janowicz rose to prominence on the pro circuit leading up to and following his run to the final, as a qualifier, of the 2012 Paris Masters, during which he defeated five top-20 players such as Andy Murray and Janko Tipsarević.
-Despite losing to David Ferrer in the finals, he made his top-30 debut in the ATP rankings and became the highest-ranked male Polish tennis player that moment until he was surpassed by fellow countryman Hubert Hurkacz.
+Despite losing to David Ferrer in the finals, he made his top-30 debut in the ATP rankings and became the Polish No. 1.

 Janowicz was awarded the Gold Cross of Merit by Polish President Bronisław Komorowski in 2013 for his achievements.
 Noted for his very powerful serve, Janowicz could hit at up to 249 km/h along with strong groundstrokes.